-The Basic Statistical Return (BSR) publications consists of (a) bank credit classified according to occupation/activity and organisational sector of the borrower, type of account, and interest rates (BSR-1) on quarterly basis; (b) ownership and maturity pattern of bank deposits as well as employment details (BSR-2) on annual basis; and (c) bank credit and deposits as per geography and type (BSR-7) on quarterly basis.
+The Basic Statistical Return (BSR) publications consists of quarterly releases of (a) bank credit classified according to occupation/activity and organisational sector of the borrower, type of account, and interest rates (BSR-1); (b) ownership, maturity pattern of bank deposits, size of deposits, interest rate bucket wise deposits, age wise distribution of deposits as well as employment with SCBs (BSR-2); and (c) tables relating to spatial distribution of deposits and credit.
+Data pertaining to RRBs is incorporated only at annual basis for the quarter ending March under the above surveys.